Free shore access

 You can enter the water anywhere along the beach, but if you plan to explore the reef drop-off, you should enter the water approximately in front of the channel.

-This spot can be divided into two areas: the vast shallow lagoon, starting from the beach and some 400 yards wide, ideal for beginners, and the reef drop-off area, that should be only explored by the most experienced snorkelers.
+This spot can be divided into two areas: the vast shallow lagoon, starting from the beach and some 400 meters wide, ideal for beginners, and the reef drop-off area, which should be only explored by the most experienced snorkelers.

-Please keep in mind that only the more experienced snorkelers can adventure in this area, and only when the sea conditions permit.
-Be careful and postpone your swim if sea conditions are poor, since this spot can be extremely dangerous.
-Always keep at a safe distance from the channel, as boats and jet skis use it to reach the open ocean.
-As the spot is extensive and particularly pleasant, you should protect yourself from the sun since you are likely to spend longer in the water than you first planned.
+Please keep in mind that only the more experienced snorkelers can venture in this area, and only when the sea conditions are perfect.
+Postpone your snorkeling or stay in the inner lagoon if the sea is rough.
+Always keep at a safe distance from the channel, as boats and jet skis use it to reach the open sea.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.